Archive for the ‘Wellness’ Category

 book.jpg

-When stress attacks us, the results often show up in our mouth first.
-Often stress can increase your likelihood of developing gingivitis which can then easily progress into true gum disease.
+When stress attacks, the results often show up in the mouth.
+Stress can increase your likelihood of developing gingivitis which can then easily progress into true gum disease.

-It could be any number of things.
-One thing you can do to alleviate stress is to practice meditation.
-Try the peaceful exercises of Falun Dafa.
-They can help your body to relax.
-The idea is that your mind may follow suite.
 Stress is tricky and causes many harmful chemicals to be released.
 In a short term crises, these chemicals are helpful to meet environmental challenges.
-But when these chemicals remain in a chronic way – that could be the doorway to trouble.
+But when these chemicals remain high chronically – they can be the doorway to trouble.

 David Snape is the author of the book: What You Should Know about Gum Disease.
 ISBN: 978-0981485508 – Available online at most book retailer sites.
 It can also be ordered by most book stores.